-Our faculty from 18 countries and five continents includes two Fellows of the American Academy of Arts and Sciences and eight Fellows of the Econometric Society whose research is supported by some twenty research grants from the National Institute of Health, the National Science Foundation and similar institutions.
+Our faculty from 18 countries and five continents includes two Fellows of the American Academy of Arts and Sciences and eight Fellows of the Econometric Society whose research is supported by some 20 research grants from the National Institute of Health, the National Science Foundation, and similar institutions.

 Our Ph.D. student placement record continues to be strong.
 We look forward to watching our students becoming future leaders in the Economics profession and proudly accept the challenge to guide future cohorts of Ph.D. students to similarly successful outcomes.